-Make sure you are able to identify which earmold is for which hearing aid before disconnecting them from the hearing aid.
+Make sure you are able to identify which mold is for which hearing aid before disconnecting them from the hearing aid.

-Disconnect the tube and earmold from the hook.
-Hold the hook firmly when pulling it off the tube.
+Disconnect the tube and mold from the hook.
+Hold the hook firmly when pulling off the tube.
 Otherwise the hearing aid may be damaged.
-Step 3

-Wash the earmold and tube using mild soap.
+Wash the mold and tube using mild soap.
 Rinse and dry completely before reconnecting to the hearing aid.